Skip to content

 • RPO: < 4 hours (last full backup + binlog replay)

-• Symptom: Relay sessions drop; clients must reconnect after timeout (~30s)
+• Symptom: Active relay sessions on a restarted or failed-over instance drop; clients must reconnect after timeout (~30s)

-• Important: Relay session state is lost on Redis crash — clients reconnect and resume stream position from their own last reported position (server-side), not from hub state
+• Recovery: Servers reconnect automatically; clients resume from their own last reported stream position (server-side), not from any hub-held state

-• RPO: N/A for Redis (no persistent relay state needed for playback resumption)
+• RPO: N/A (no persistent relay state is needed for playback resumption)

 Summary RTO/RPO